About Percé-Verre

 Preparation

-Cooking and cooling
+Firing and cooling

-Bake glass until melting point is reached.
+Furnace glass until melting point is reached.
 Each firing takes from 18 to 24 hours, and sometimes up to 5 firings are required to create a piece.
 Leave to cool for 10 to 12 hours.

 Working with fused glass requires a great deal of skill, patience and time.
 But it’s all worth it when the magic of the glass is revealed at the very end!